nabhatta/cmpm121-s01-test1/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+Added Incremenents to Counter by putting counter += 1, updating inner html